Duolingo: Everything You Need to Know

 What Users Are Saying about Duolingo?

-People have criticized Duolingo, saying it is not sufficient enough to teach a language completely.
+People have criticized Duolingo, saying it is insufficient to teach a language completely.

 The app promises to get users from complete beginner to early intermediate or, better still, an advanced beginner.

 Most of the work is left for the user to do.
-Getting the plus version for tests is advised to measure how much you have progressed.
+Getting the plus version for tests is advised to measure progress.

 Also, do not forget to reward yourself for every achievement you complete.
 Cheers!